Manhunt underway for UConn senior Peter Manfredonia suspected in two murders

 Most current photos of the suspect, Peter Manfredonia.
 Last seen in East Stroudsburg, PA.
 PA law enforcement agencies are actively looking for the suspect.
 Do NOT approach, he is ARMED AND DANGEROUS, call 911 immediately. pic.twitter.com/cOnvHh9EiQ

-Officers say the suspect held a homeowner in Willington against his will Sunday morning and stole his truck and firearms.
+Officers say the suspect also held a homeowner in Willington against his will Sunday morning and stole his truck and firearms.
+That homeowner was not hurt.

-Police said that an acquaintance of Manfredonia was found dead in his home in Derby on Sunday morning and that Manfredonia was believed to be in the deceased man's Volkswagen.
+While searching the park, investigators later an acquaintance of Manfredonia lived nearby.
+Police found that man dead in his home.
+Manfredonia fled the area in the man's Volkswagen.

+After the murder in Derby, Newtown Police stepped up patrols and increased manpower, out an abundance of caution earlier in the day.

-Authorities focused their search at Osbornedale State Park in Derby on Sunday morning until the vehicle they were searching for was found in New Jersey near the Pennsylvania border off Interstate 80.
+Authorities focused their search at Osbornedale State Park in Derby until the Volkswagen was found in New Jersey near the Pennsylvania border off Interstate 80.

 "We know that he is armed and dangerous," Trooper 1st Class Christine Jeltema said.
 "If anybody has any information or if they see this individual please do not approach him and call 911."